AKA-Abdol/shop-handler-app/README.md

 ## Learn More

 - This is a progressing app built for personal and resume-wise
-- it's all written with next.js and redux
+- It's all written with next.js and redux